Puxtril/Warframe-Exporter/README.md

 1. Add the new enum value to `WarframeExporter::Material::MaterialType` (inside `material/MaterialExtractor.h`)
 1. Add the enum value to `WarframeExporter::Material::MaterialExtractor::getEnumMapKeys()` (inside `material/MaterialExtractor.h`)

+## Adding a new Audio format

+1. Add the new enum value to `WarframeExporter::Audio::AudioType` (inside `audio/AudioStructs.h`)
+1. Add the enum value to `WarframeExporter::Audio::AudioExtractorProxy::getEnumMapKeys()` (inside `audio/AudioExtractorProxy.h`)
+1. Add a new reader class inside `audio/types`, `audio/AudioPCM/types`, and `audio/AudioOpus/types`.
+You should copy an existing class - the new format will likely be very similar to a previous one.
+1. Register the class to `WarframeExporter::Audio::g_enumMapAudioExtractor` (inside `model/EnumMapAudioExtractor.h`)

 # Building

 CMake is very nice and I love it.
 See how easy this is to compile?